pansworld/probability/distirbutions/README.md

 ### Characteristic function for Random Variables
 Characteristic functions are moment generating functions that can be used to analyze the characteristics (moments) of a random variable.
 A characteristic function uses Inverse Fourier Transform a analyze random variable in a different space.
-Each random variable generally has a unique characteristic function and it makes it easier to mathematically analyze combinations of characteristic functions rahter than PMFs or PDFs.
+Each random variable generally has a unique characteristic function and it makes it easier to mathematically analyze combinations of characteristic functions rather than PMFs or PDFs.

 The characteristic function uses the Inverse Fourier transform to represent the random variable as: